Top Continuous Improvement Tools to Help Drive Growth

 - Do - The planned changes are carried out on a small scale.
 This acts as a test on whether the proposed changes work or not, without having to risk implementing it on a larger scale.

-- Study – Once you have some data on how well the new process works, it’s time to benchmark it to the original.
-If doesn’t work as planned, then all the new information is taken into consideration when starting the cycle anew.
+- Study - Once you have some data on how well the new process works, it is time to benchmark it to the original.
+If it does not work as planned, then all the new information is taken into consideration when starting the cycle anew.
 If it does, then you proceed to the final step.

 - Act - Having confirmation that the new process is better than the old one, you can finally start executing it on a company-wide scale.